RRonniecool/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that prints the result of power divided by DIVIDE followed by a new line
+write a script that displays the result of BREATH to the power of LOVE